 Electrophysiological characterisation of astrocytes proliferating in acute brain injury

-In a recently started collaboration we are characterising biophysical properties and functionally relevant specialisation of juxtavascular astrocytes.
+We are characterising biophysical properties and functionally relevant specialisation of juxtavascular astrocytes.
 These glial cells have been shown to selectively proliferate in response to acute brain injury.

 Collaborators: Magdalena Götz (LMU Munich & HelmholtzZentrum München)

 The function of ion channels and neurotransmitters in non-excitable cells such as endocrine cells in the human ovary are only scarcely understood, but are of great interest in the context of human fertility and in vitro fertilisation.
 We are studying the role of these players in the human gonads by a combined experimental and computational modelling approach.
-In this context we are also interested in reactive oxygen species as both noxious and signalling molecules.
+In this context we are also interested in reactive oxygen species (ROS) as both noxious and signalling molecules.

 Collaborators: Artur Mayerhofer (LMU Munich)

 - Whole-cell patch-clamp recordings in acute brain slices